 Automated meter reading (AMR) refers to the technology used for automating collection of water and energy (electricity or gas) consumption data for the purposes of real-time billing and consumption analysis.
 At a specified time, the AMR system gathers real-time data and transfers the information gathered to the central databases, through networking technology, for billing, troubleshooting and analysing.

-The primary benefit of AMR is that it provides more accurate and precise measurement of water, electricity or gas consumption and saves utility providers the expense of periodic trips to each physical location to read a meter.
+The primary benefit of AMR is that it provides more accurate and precise measurement of water, electricity or gas consumption, saves utility providers the expense of periodic trips to each physical location to read a meter, and provides readings free of human errors in transcription.

 AMR technologies include handheld, mobile and network technologies based on telephony platforms (wired and wireless), radio frequency (RF) or powerline transmission.